mana-ui/form/README.md

 <Form init={form}>...</Form>
 ```

+The form instance identity is guaranted to be stable and won't change on re-renders.

 2. The form instance returned by useForm hook is useful when you want to get/set data outside of the form.

 ```javascript